 8- Jamaica BOB MARLEY HOTEL LUXOR

 This is a resort run by Bob Marley.
 Air-conditioned, dormitory-style rooms are available at this well-rated cheap hostel.
 Luxor Temple is about a two-minute walk away.

 This low-cost motel has received positive reviews.
 It lies on the West Side of the Nile, therefore, you can visit the West Bank at your convenience; nevertheless, expect longer travel hours to the airport while visiting the East Bank.

-Most new tourists find it tough to locate where to eat during your visit to Egypt, especially Luxor city.
+Most new tourists find it tough to locate where to eat during your visit to Egypt, especially in Luxor city.
 There are lots of places in the city where you can purchase whatever you want during your tour.
-Let’s check some of the restaurants you can visit to purchase both foods and drinks.
+Let’s check some of the best restaurants in Luxor you can visit to purchase both foods and drinks.